-Secret Q-Shu’s is to enhance the interchange of small communities and foreigners by introducing spots on the island which are hidden from the main stream tourism.
-All tours are guided by an English speaker through foreigners can connect to local people, nature, and a disappearing but still existing traditional lifestyle.
-Please join us if you would like to explore Fukuoka and Kyushu in a way which you can not find in tourist guides.
+Secret Q-Shu’s purpose is to promote the interchange of small communities and foreigners by introducing amazing sites on the island that are hidden from the mainstream tourism.
+All tours are guided by an English speaker who will help guests connect to local people and their traditional lifestyle.
+Join us on an exploration trip through Fukuoka and Kyushu you cannot find in any tourist guide.

 Green Tea Homestay

 Green Tea Tourism began thanks to local tea farmers in 2014 with the goal of welcoming visitors from across Japan and abroad to learn about the flavors, health benefits, and qualities of Japanese green tea.
 In this way, the farmers could share their products with a greater audience around the world.
 We want to invite visitors into our beautiful tea field scenery and share with them the best ways to prepare and enjoy green tea.
 Visitors will experience the strong relationship between the farmers and their tea, the history of tea in Higashi Sonogi, and how our tea is produced.
 Discover Higashi Sonogi today

 A convenient half-day trip from Fukuoka City, Ainoshima is one of the more accessible cat islands out there – yes, there are several – since you can reach the island via a quick ferry ride from Shingu Port in about 20 minutes.
 The ferry runs six times a day from April 1 to September 30, the island’s tourist season.
 The ferry itself is quite large and has all modern comforts, with ample deck space to enjoy the trip over to Ainoshima.
 The island covers an area of 1.25 km2 and a walk around the whole island is about 6 kilometers.
 The number of cats amounts to one fifth of the current population of around 500 people.
 This is why Ainoshima is also called the “cat island.”
 Visit the cats of Ainoshima